dinith95/CodingBook/cloud/azure/azure_theory.md

 - scalable - will scale based on the number of requests
 - stateless - new Invocation will not be able to acess the previous state .

+### selection criteria
+- custom operation should be built
+- functionality already existing in native code ( in programming language )
+- involves few api ( mostly a trigger source and response output )

 Azure Function can be triggered by
  - REST  endpoint